 2011 – Construction of Baille wind farm starts

 - Twelve new, long-term industrial contracts established with major players in power-intensive industry.
 Statkraft completes the construction of a wind farm in Sweden and starts the construction of two new wind farms in Sweden and Baillie Wind Farm in Scotland.

-2010 – Sharingham Shoal construction starts, development rights for Dogger bank
+2010 – Sheringham Shoal construction starts, development rights for Dogger bank

 - Statkraft and Statoil teamed up as equal partners to build Sheringham Shoal, one reason for the partnership being to combine Statkraft's energy market expertise with Statoil's offshore expertise.